4Humanities

 Humanities is a field of study that deals with the diverse aspects of human culture, including literature, philosophy, history, art, music, language, and religion.
 It is an academic discipline that explores the human experience and seeks to understand the world through critical analysis, interpretation, and reflection.

-20. What is the importance of humanities in our lives
+22. what is the importance of humanities and art appreciation in ...

 An essay is a "short structured piece of writing that deals with a single subject".
 It is usually written to try using selected research facts to convince the reader.
 In general, an academic essay has three parts.
 The intro, body , and conclusion are the main parts (or sections) to an essay, the function of the following parts are defined below ...